Mahli Beardman

-Mahli Beardman (born 31 August 2005) is an Australian cricketer who plays for Western Australia and Australia under-19s.
-A fast bowler, Beardman is capable of producing speeds in the mid-140 km/h range.
+Mahli Beardman (born 31 August 2005) is an Australian cricketer who plays for Western Australia and the Perth Scorchers.
+A fast bowler, Beardman represented Australia at under-19 level, and was the player of the match in their 2024 Under-19 Cricket World Cup final victory.

+Playing style

+Beardman is a fast bowler.
+He took up this style of bowling as a child after watching Mitchell Johnson bowling in the 2013–14 Ashes series, and was mentored by former Australian Test bowler Dennis Lillee from when he was a teenager.
+He can bowl over 140 km/h.

 Career

+Junior cricket

 Born in Dunsborough and raised in Margaret River, Beardman was first spotted as a 10 year old playing cricket in Cowaramup before moving to Dampier for a two-year stint where the Western Australian Cricket Association first noticed his talent.
 He then moved to Perth and attended Aquinas College and at age 15, Beardman came to be coached and mentored by Australia bowling great Dennis Lillee.

-In 2022, he was invited to train with the senior Australian cricket team as they prepared to play a Test match against the West Indies in Perth.
+Beardman gained the attention of the national cricket team in 2022.
+In November, he was invited to train with the senior Australian cricket team as they prepared to play a Test match against the West Indies in Perth, then in December he was called up to the Australia national under-19 cricket team for the first time in a series of matches against England.

-On 4 November 2023, Beardman made his List-A cricket debut for Western Australia against New South Wales.
-His first wicket was Moises Henriques, caught at mid-on after the ball had deflected from the non-striker’s helmet.
-In April 2024, he was given a rookie pro contract by Western Australia.

-He made his debut in the Big Bash League for Perth Scorchers against Sydney Thunder on 13 January 2025.